dspeyer/dspeyer.github.io/magic.md

 ## Sight Feats

 Sight feats allow you to detect something using your magical senses.
-The range limit is 10 * wis mod meters.
+The range limit is 10 * wis mod meters, or 5 meters for zero or negative wis mod.
 To activate your sense, make a dc 10 knowledge check (save the result in case someone uses the Deceptive Soul feat).
 It remains active for one hour or until you turn it off.
 If you fail your check, you cannot retry until an hour has past.
 Sight feats do not require line of sight, but they are blocked by the Invisibility magic effect or by darksteel.

 #### Soul Sight
 Prerequisite: any active magic source, knowledge (religion) +5
-You can detect all souls and soul-like spirits within 10 * wis mod meters of you and how they relate to your magic source.
+You can detect all souls and soul-like spirits and how they relate to your magic source.
 If you are a paladin, this means the extent to which they support or oppose your particular cause.
 Activate this with knowledge(religion)

+#### Body Sight
+Prerequisite: any active magic source, summoning
+You can detect materials which would be valid targets for the Create Body effect of the Summoning school, and which sort of body they'd be valid for.
+Activate this with knowledge(the planes).

 #### Elemental Sight
 Prerequisite: any active magic source, two elemental schools